Quin Morton Teaching Fellows, Princeton Writing Program, 2019-20

-Princeton graduate students who will be in Dissertation Completion Enrollment (DCE) status in 2017-18 are invited to apply for one-year positions as Quin Morton Teaching Fellows.
-Quin Morton Teaching Fellows teach one topic-based Writing Seminar of their own design each semester and participate in an intensive faculty development program, which includes meetings and workshops on seminar design and writing pedagogy.
-Teaching Fellows are paid at the salary for half-time lecturers without the Ph.D. (a minimum of $30,200 for the 2017-18 academic year), receive full DCE tuition and Student Health Plan coverage, and enjoy all the benefits of fully enrolled graduate students.
+Princeton graduate students who will be in Dissertation Completion Enrollment (DCE) status in 2019-20 are invited to apply for one-year positions as Quin Morton Teaching Fellows.
+Quin Morton Teaching Fellows teach one topic-based, multidisciplinary Writing Seminar of their own design each semester and participate in an intensive faculty development program, which includes meetings and workshops on seminar design and writing pedagogy.
+Teaching Fellows are paid at the salary for half-time lecturers without the Ph.D. (a minimum of $32,050), receive full DCE tuition and Student Health Plan coverage, and enjoy all the benefits of fully enrolled graduate students.

-The period of appointment is September 1, 2017, through June 30, 2018; however, all new faculty must attend full-day workshops May 30 - June 1, 2017, and be accessible over the summer to develop their Writing Seminars in consultation with Writing Program directors.
-Regular faculty development meetings throughout the year are also required, including full days of follow-up workshops and a Program-wide faculty retreat in early September.
+The period of appointment is September 1, 2019, through June 30, 2020; however, all new faculty must attend full-day workshops May 28 - May 30, 2019, and be accessible over the summer months to develop their Writing Seminars in consultation with Writing Program directors.
+Faculty development meetings are also required throughout the academic year, including two full days of follow-up workshops September 3 – 4, 2019, and a faculty retreat on September 5

-Please note: To be eligible for a Quin Morton Teaching Fellow position, you must be in Dissertation Completion Enrollment (DCE) status in 2017-18.
-If you defend your dissertation before September 1, 2017, you are no longer eligible to serve as a Quin Morton Teaching Fellow.
+Please note: To be eligible for a Quin Morton Teaching Fellow position, you must be in Dissertation Completion Enrollment (DCE) status in 2019 - 2020.
+If you defend your dissertation before September 1, 2019, you are no longer eligible to serve as a Quin Morton Teaching Fellow.
 All Quin Morton Teaching Fellow appointments are subject to departmental endorsement and to review and approval by the Graduate School.
-Please also note: You may apply in both categories (Full- or Part-Time Lectureship and Quin Morton Teaching Fellow); if you choose to do so, please submit your application twice so we can track your candidacy (online at Jobs at Princeton for the Lecturer position and by email to email@example.com for the Quin Morton Teaching Fellow position).
-If you are selected for a lectureship, you must defend your dissertation before September 1, 2017.
+Please also note: You may apply in both categories (Full- or Part-Time Lectureship and Quin Morton Teaching Fellow); if you choose to do so, please submit your application twice so we can track your candidacy (online at Princeton University Academic Jobs for the Lecturer position and by email to firstname.lastname@example.org for the Quin Morton Teaching Fellow position).
+If you are selected for a lectureship, you must defend your dissertation before September 1, 2019.
 Your cover letters should indicate that you’re applying in both categories.

 Instructions for Applying

-- Cover letter that includes a reflection on your approach to teaching writing and relevant experience, a brief summary of your scholarly research project, and a 200-word course description for an interdisciplinary Writing Seminar (see this year’s course descriptions on our website for models);
+- Cover letter reflecting on your approach to teaching writing and relevant experience, including a brief summary of your scholarly research project and a 200-word course description for an interdisciplinary Writing Seminar.
+Please see this year's course descriptions for models;

 - CV, with the names and contact information of three references (you do not need to supply letters of recommendation at the time of application); and